 NASCAR fans flock to Daytona International Speedway on the last Sunday in February for the Daytona 500, considered the most prestigious stock car race in the world.
 The race is 500 miles, which requires 200 laps around the 2.5-mile Daytona International Speedway loop.
-An entire tourism industry has built up around the Daytona 500 by virtue of the fact that it takes place in Florida in February, thus you can find Daytona 500 travel packages on the Speedway's website.
+An entire tourism industry has built up around the Daytona 500 by virtue of the fact that it takes place in Florida in February.

 Played at the Augusta National Golf Club since 1933, the Masters golf tournament is one of the most important men's professional golfing championships.
 Played during the first week of April, the Masters signals the first gasp of summer for golfers and golf enthusiasts.
 The winner of the Masters traditionally receives a green jacket to wear following his victory.

 Note that the Masters tournament is as competitive off the course as it is on.
 Potential spectators must begin applying for Masters tickets as early as 11 months in advance.

 Held every year on Patriots' Day—the third Monday of April—since 1897, the Boston Marathon is the world's oldest annual marathon race.
 The race attracts top male and female runners from across the world but is also open to amateurs.
 The 100th running of the Boston Marathon set a world record for the number of participants, which included 38,708 entrants, 36,748 starters, and 35,868 finishers.
 In addition to the many runners, the race also sees as many as 500,000 spectators line the route, which meanders past many of Boston's top attractions.

 Triple Crown Horse Racing